utkuozbulak/pytorch-cnn-visualizations/README.md

 * Gradient-weighted [3] Class Activation Mapping [2]
 * Guided Gradient-weighted Class Activation Mapping [3]

-The code uses VGG19 as the model.
-It assumes that the model is separated into two sections; **features**, which contains the convolutional layers and **classifier**, that contains the fully connected layer (after flatting out convolutions).
+The code uses pretrained VGG19 in the model zoo.
+It assumes that the layers in the model are separated into two sections; **features**, which contains the convolutional layers and **classifier**, that contains the fully connected layer (after flatting out convolutions).
 If you want to port this code to use it on your model that does not have such separation, you just need to do some editing on parts where it calls *model.features* and *model.classifier*.

 All images are pre-processed with mean and std of the ImageNet dataset before being fed to the model.